 A McKinsey report from 2020 stated that organizations have been found to fare better when diversity and inclusion are the focus of the hiring process.
 With so many companies claiming to do exactly that when hiring a candidate, why is the problem still in full swing?

-As a woman working in the tech industry, my window into the industry is through work.
-The Tech Field Day delegate list which constitutes IT practitioners from all over the world is staggeringly low on women delegates.
-That may seem oddly antithetical to what we stand for or what our values are as an organization.
+As someone working in the tech industry, my window into the industry is through work.
+The Tech Field Day delegate list for example, that constitutes IT practitioners from all over the world is staggeringly low on women delegates.
+That may seem oddly antithetical to what we stand for, or what our values are as an organization.
 One may frown at it, question it, but the sad truth is that the list is only an echo of the bigger picture.
 Women in enterprise IT are a small number compared to men.

 It’s one of those realizations that’s been burning slowly for a while.
-We have all realized it, thought about it, talked about it, spread the word, but as is common in any revolution in its nascent stages, nothing much came out of it that’s worth writing home about.
+We have all realized it, thought about it, talked about it, spread the word, but as is common in any revolution in its nascent stage, nothing much came out of it that’s worth writing home about.
 Women found it hard to rise to leadership roles in tech before, and they find it hard today.
-Despite all the talks of equal opportunity and the spiel about gender and racial diversity in work forces, the scale still flagrantly lopsided.
+Despite all the talks of equal opportunity, and the spiel about gender and racial diversity in workforces, the scale still flagrantly lopsided.

 The Corporate Pyramid in Tech

-Like all industries, the tech industry too has biases and discriminations.
-For a woman to strive in its ecosystem, they have to work extra hard.
-Despite having the same degrees as their male peers, the same level of intelligence, the same work-positive attitude and ambition, if not more, a woman needs to acquire and hone her accessory qualities of being likable and pleasing to the men in the business and tolerant of the ton of biases against women that exists in workplace to prove that she is worthy of being one of them.
+Like all industries, tech too has its biases and discriminations.
+For a woman to strive in the ecosystem, she has to work extra hard.
+Having the same degree as their male peers, or the same level of intelligence, work-positive attitude and professional ambitions is not enough.
+Women need to acquire and hone the extra set of accessory qualities of being likable and pleasing to the men in the business, and tolerant of the ton of biases against women that exists in workplaces to prove that she is worthy of being one of the pack.

-But stats of hiring for entry-level positions reveal a different picture.
-Nearly as many women get hired for the bottom-of-the-ladder roles as men, but higher up, the number starts to thin.
-Rising through the ranks is where the real challenge begins for a woman working in tech and it is where the bias is the strongest and most appalling.
-Women don’t get promoted as easily as their male counterparts and the reason behind this is glaringly simple – it’s the way women have been perceived through generations.
+But stats of hiring reveal a different picture.
+Nearly as many women get hired for the entry-level jobs as men.
+But higher up, that number starts to dwindle.
+Rising through the ranks is where the real challenge begins for a woman working in tech, and it is where the bias is the strongest and most appalling.
+Women don’t get promoted as easily as their male counterparts, and the reason for that is glaringly simple – it’s the way women have been perceived through generations.
 They are viewed as lacking in self-assurance, authority and force of character – qualities that are considered imperative for C-suite positions.
-This distorted perception has given women a tightrope to walk on making it nearly impossible for them to become leaders by merit alone.
-Poorly formed and disproportionate opinions that had tainted their experience in the past still continue to do so.
-Things gets even worse when you are a woman of color.
+This misshapen perception has given women a tightrope to walk on making it nearly impossible for them to become leaders on merit alone.
+Poorly formed opinions and prejudices that had tainted their experience in the past still continue to do so.
+Things get even worse when you are a woman of color.

-Another thing that is worth noting is that men and women in workplaces and even outside have always been held to very different standards, and those standards haven’t nearly equalized today.
-For reason unbeknownst, the standards of performance that women are held to are loftier than what men are held to.
+Another thing worth noting is that men and women in workplaces and even outside are held to very different standards, and those standards haven’t nearly equalized today.
+For reason unbeknownst, the standards of performance that women are held to are loftier than men.
 The higher you go up the corporate echelons, the wider and more blatant this comparison gets.
 This finds expression in things like pay and promotion gaps.

 A Reflection of Societal Disparity

 Regardless of the industry, women have historically struggled to find an equal place as men in anything.
 Oftentimes, just being a woman excludes them from getting a place at the table.
-Even if a few women manage to squeeze through and grab their seats, they must prepare to be talked over, sidelined, or completely forgotten as men take over.
-Regrettably, the scale is so far tipped in disfavor of women, that the same forthcoming, assertive qualities that get a man chosen as the leader disqualify women from it and cause to be seen entirely in a negative light.
+Even if a few manage to squeeze through and grab their seats, they must prepare to be talked over, sidelined, or completely forgotten as men take over.
+Regrettably, the scale is so far tipped in disfavor of women, that the same forthcoming, assertive qualities that get a man chosen as the leader disqualify a woman, and cause to be seen entirely in a negative light.

 The Silver Lining

-Despite most of STEM being a “boys only” stream and career choice, the gender gap is visibly shrinking.
-About 37% of startup companies in technology has at least one woman in their board of directors.
-This is significant improvement from the bro clubs that companies in tech used to be in a male majority workplace.
+Once a “boys only” stream and career choice, STEM is now pursued by members of both tribes, and that is visibly shrinking the gender gap.
+About 37% of startup companies in tech today has at least one woman in their board of directors.
+This is significant improvement from the bro clubs that companies used to be in a male majority situation.

 These numbers are not to be undermined.
-A change is afoot, the stereotype is dying a slow death.
-And even though it may still be a few more years before women’s struggle for equal career opportunities in technology end, it’s reassuring to know that there are forces at work paving the path for women’s success.
-Thanks to the people involved and our relentless fight, there are more female role models in tech today that there ever was.
+A change is afoot.
+The stereotype is dying a slow death.
+And even though it may still be a few more years before women’s struggle for equal career opportunities in technology ends, it’s reassuring to know that there are forces at work forging the path for their success.
+Thanks to the people involved and our relentless fight, there are more female role models in tech today that there ever were.

 United We Stand

-The journey for women has been historically arduous in any walk of life, and there are still more red tapes for us today than there are for the other gender, but I’d hate to still think of us as the second sex living in the time that we do.
-A commonly prescribed solution would be for men to support and uplift the women in their families, friends and workplaces, and that is legitimate for the most part, but us women too can do so much just by ourselves.
+The journey for women has been historically arduous in any walk of life, and there are still more red tapes for us than there are for men, but I’d hate to think of us as the second sex living in the time that we do.
+A solution commonly prescribed is to have more men support and uplift us in families, friend circles and workplaces, and that is legit for the most part, but us women, we too can do so much just by ourselves.

-To hold an equal position as men in workplaces and in the society at large, women need to come together to give this movement the momentum it requires.
-We need to stand up for ourselves and for each other, which is sadly not often the case.
-Women bullying women is as much a reality as gender inequality and that needs to stop today – even before we urge men to step forward and hold their hand out.
+To hold an equal position as men in workplaces and in the society at large, women need to come together to give this movement the force and fuel it requires.
+We need to stand up for ourselves and for each other, which is sadly not the case often.
+Women bullying women is as much a reality as gender inequality and that needs to stop – even before we urge men to step forward and hold out their hand.
 We need to stop being our own enemies, find a way to make it work together, and be more united, because when that happens, we become the force that brings about the change.
-Only then will the problem of lack of representation in technology or any sector start to abate.
+Only then the problem of lack of representation in technology or any sector will start to abate.

-Meanwhile organizations need to work on making workplace environments more welcoming to women and supportive of their professional growth and success so that they can lead from the forefront instead of finding themselves in the backseats.
-And here’s an open invitation from Gestalt IT and Tech Field Day – while we always keep our eyes open for more female delegates to invite into the club – we wholeheartedly welcome referrals and applications.
-Your participation is valuable to us and we can’t wait to have more opinionated, involved and wonderful ladies on our delegate panel.
+Meanwhile organizations need to work on making workplace environments more welcoming for women employees, and be supportive of their professional growth and success, so that they can lead from the front, instead of finding themselves in the backseat.
+And here’s an open invitation from Gestalt IT and Tech Field Day – while we always keep our eyes peeled for more female delegates to invite to the club – we wholeheartedly welcome referrals and applications.
+Your participation is valuable to us and we can’t wait to have more opinionated, involved and wonderful women on our panel.